 The Mighty Vulnerable

 With a heavy stature, armour-like skin and pointed horns, rhinos appear invincible; but looks can be deceiving.
-In truth, these big softies spend much of their time eating on the savanna and wallowing in the mud, oblivious to their one and only threat: humans.
+In truth, these big softies spend much of their time eating on the savanna and wallowing in the mud, oblivious to their main threat: humans.

 A HUGE MISTAKE